ne-sachirou/go-graceful/README.md

 For labstack/echo, pass the `*Echo` struct as a `net/http.Handler` interface to the `gracefulhttp.ListenAndServe` function instead of executing the `*Echo.Start` function.

-### Start GRPC server gracefully
+### Start gRPC server gracefully

-To start only one GRPC server, start the server with the `gracefulhttp.ListenAndServe` function.
+To start only one gRPC server, start the server with the `gracefulhttp.ListenAndServe` function.

 [Example](cmd/example-grpc/main.go)